In Depth Baby Product Reviews Led by a Pediatrician

 Might be overkill

 The High Sierra Loop Backpack may be an exciting option for a middle schooler or older who needs a higher capacity for homework-filled days.
-Thanks to its multi-compartment design, this pack has ample storage for school essentials, lunch, a water bottle, etc. Compared to the lineup, this backpack's quality is impressive, making it an option we believe will likely last longer.
+Thanks to its multi-compartment design, this pack has ample storage for school essentials, lunch, a water bottle, etc. Compared to others, this backpack's quality is impressive, making it an option we believe can potentially last longer.

 Side Pocket(s): Yes | Size/Capacity: 12x7x15/20.6L